 Р art 2 - Age limits

-a 1 What age limits pply to residents in his village?
+2.1 What age limits apply to residents in this village?
 Generally, the village operator will only accept residents who are at least 65 years old (or, if there are two residents seeking to occupy a unit, at least one of them must be at least 65 years old).
 However, the village operator may (if it wishes) approve residents who have not reached the minimum age.
 Applications by persons not meeting the minimum age are assessed on a case-by-case basis.
 The village operator reserves the right to vary the age limits for the village from time to time.

 A CCOMMODATION, FA CILITIES AND SE RVICES

 Ρ art 3 - Accommodatio n units: Nature of ownership or tenure

 1 Resident Freehold (ow ner resident)

 1 wnership or tenure of ne units in the village Lease (non-o wner resident)

-is -  Licence (non- owner resident .)
+is -  Licence (non- owner resident)

 Share in com pany title entity (non-owner resident)

- 🗆 Unit in unit tru ist (non-owner resident)
+□ Unit in unit trust (non-owner resident)

 □ Rental (non-owner resident)

 □ Other

 The village operator reserves the right to use or grant occupation rights in respect of any part of the village (including units) for temporary respite purposes, office/administration purposes, residential tenancies or other purposes, whether under agreements or arrangements that are governed by the Retirement Villages Act 1999 (Qld) or not.

 A ccommodation types

 1 2 Number of units by There are 12 unit s in the village comprising

 1 ccommodation type nd tenure There are 12 units in the village, comprising 12 single story units; 0 units in multi-story building with 0 levels

 Accommodation Freehold Leasehold Licence Other

 unit Independent living units

 - Studio

 - One bedroom

 - Two bedroom 12

 - Three bedroom

 Serviced units

 - Studio

 ļ - One bedroom

 - Two bedroom

-- Three bedroom Other Total number of units 12 Access and design 3.3 What disability access and design features do the units and the village contain?
-Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in all some units Alternatively, a ramp, elevator or lift allows entry into all some units Step-free (hobless) shower in all some units Width of doorways allow for wheelchair access in all some units ☑ Toilet is accessible in a wheelchair in ☑ all □ some units □ Other key features in the units or village that cater for people widisability or assist residents to age in place □ None or people with Note from the village operator: In some villages, units may have been built at different times/stages.
+- Three bedroom Other Total number of units 12 Access and design 3.3 What disability access and design features do the units and the village contain? ☑ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in ☑ all □ some units □ Alternatively, a ramp, elevator or lift allows entry into □ all □ some units ☑ Step-free (hobless) shower in ☑ all □ some units ☑ Width of doorways allow for wheelchair access in ☑ all □ some units □ Toilet is accessible in a wheelchair in □ all □ some units □ Other key features in the units or village that cater for peodisability or assist residents to age in place □ None or people with Note from the village operator: In some villages, units may have been built at different times/stages.
 Therefore, the applicable standards and building codes may differ between different units.
-P art 4 - Parking for resid t 4 - Parking for residents and visitors in av 1 What car parking the village is vailable for esidents?
-All 12 independent living units with own garage or carport attached or adjacent to the unit.
-Restrictions on resident's car parking include: Residents must only park in the village if they have entered into an agreement with the village operator to use one of the village carparks.
-Visitor parking is for visitors only.
-The village has a general "maximum one car space per unit" policy, however an exception may be made at the discretion of the village operator. vi vi lf re .2 Is parking in the illage available for isitors?
-Yes, parking estrictions include While there are no specific restrictions on visitor parking, visitors must comply with the residence contract of the resident they are visiting an are subject to the same behavioural obligations as residents.
+P Part 4 - Parking for residents and visitors in av 1 What car parking the village is vailable for esidents? or adjacent to the Restrictions on re Residents must o agreement with th Visitor parking is unit. sident's car par nly park in the ne village opera for visitors only r unit" policy, ho village if they have en ator to use one of the v .
+The village has a gen owever an exception r tered into an village carparks. neral "maximum vi vi lf re 2 Is parking in the lage available for sitors? yes, parking strictions include While there are no specific restrictions on visitor parking, visitors must comply with the residence contract of the resident they are visiting an are subject to the same behavioural obligations as residents.
 Also, the village operator reserves the right to impose restrictions in the course of administering the village. are visiting and idents.
 Also, the